 Authentic Movement supports your ability to express & integrate the information your body has for you.

-In Authentic movement, a mover moves with eyes closed while being witnessed by another person.
-There is a dialogue process that follows moving + witnessing that is an important part of this process.
-The mover speaks her experience, what they can remember, what they felt and thought.
+In Authentic movement, a mover moves with eyes closed while being witnessed by another person This relationship between mover and witness is essential because there is a transformative dyanamic in the process of seeing and being seen.
+Your witness is a loving presence who attends to you as you venture into the unplanned landscape of moving with eyes closed.
+The witness acts as both tether and container for your journey.
+And then, that human is there waiting to hear all about your adventures when you come back!
+When you come back from moving, you and your witness engage in dialogue.
+First, the mover speaks their experience, what they can remember, what they felt, thought, imagined.
 Then, the witness has the opportunity to speak about their experience of witnessing - what they saw, felt and imagined.
-This dialogue process integrates the felt experience (more limbic and lizard brain) with analytic thought (more pre-frontal cortex), again, in the service of living from all of the information our body-minds have for us.
+This dialogue process integrates the felt experience (more limbic and lizard brain) with analytic thought (more pre-frontal cortex), again, in the service of living more consciously from the information our body-minds have for us.
+Dialoguing also builds our capacities for safe connection with another human.

-I like to work in containers because they provide the Yang (Structure) for the Yin (Soft and Squishy) to emerge (as taught to me by one of my teachers, Jeannie Zandi).
+I like to work in containers because they provide the Yang (Structure) for the Yin (Soft and Squishy) to emerge.
 Containers are like a greenhouse for the young sprouts to emerge and flourish.
 They offer stability and protection to the vulnerable process of digging down and growing up.
-If you can attend the whole series it is strongly recommended!
 The group has its own particular healing power ;;; we evolved to flourish in community.
-And to make this more accessible to people who can’t commit to all 6 weeks for financial or family reasons, you are welcome to drop in to class.
-To drop in, however, you must have attended an Authentic Movement Series with me.

 Though the details never really change, because of an evolving practice towards growing consciousness, our relationship to them can change.
 This changing relationship occurs because of the experience of being seen, seeing, belonging, of touching and being touched by others.